Summary of Pennsylvania (PA) Constitutional Law

 Masloff v.
 P.A.T., 613 A.2d 1186 (Pa.
 1992): per Zappala, J., the Court held that if a legal injury is recognized and a remedy provided, special standing restrictions on the remedy's use violate the public's right of redress under Article I, Section 11 of the Pennsylvania Constitution.

-Section 13: Cruel Punishments and Forfeiture
+Section 13: Bails, Fines, and Punishments

 Commonwealth v.
 Zettlemoyer, 454 A.2d 937 (Pa.
 1982): the Court held that Article I, Section 13 is "coextensive" with the "cruel and unusual punishments" provision of the federal Eighth Amendment.